ieCecchetti/proccy-clash/README.md

 # Proccy-Clash
-Simple project that enable to extract, studi and handle the process running in you laptop.
+Simple project that enable to extract, study and handle the process running in you laptop.
-Permits operation as check memory, kill, gathering inflo, close groups of processes and blacklist and withelist a variety of them.
+Permits operation as check memory, kill, gathering inlo, close groups of processes and blacklist and withelist a variety of them.
 It permits also some operations as open shells on the target laptop for more specific and jobs.

-The project is just a have-fun project.
-Im not trying to create a software of any type.
-Im just having fun starting from the request of a friend of mine of an algorithm about processes.
+The project is just a 'have-fun' project.
+Im not trying to create a useful tool, a malware of any type.
+Im just having some fun studying what can I do with projects info.

 So don't use it in a bad way.
 Or, I mean.
-At least don't use that on me then.
+At least don't use that on me.
+Peace.

 ## Setup